DASH

 SOLUTION

-Create a mobile app that distills railroad metrics into meaningful and actionable widgets.
-DASH allows users to build a dashboard from scratch or utilize an onboarding tool to generate a meaningful layout.
-Drill-down capabilities enable the user to dive into specific metrics while sharing functionalities let the user communicate problem areas via email or text.
+The app empowers users with drill-down capabilities allowing them to delve into specific metrics and gain deeper insights into their fleet's performance.
+Furthermore, DASH's seamless sharing functionalities enable users to communicate problem areas via email or text.
 Pairing these railroad metrics with an alerting system provide railroad owners a powerful tool for managing their fleets wherever they go.

 DISCOVER